equivalent/scrapbook2/archive/blogs/draft-decorator-validations.md

 # ...
 ```

-This may seem as ideal solution however there is one issue with this
+This may seem as ideal solution however there are some big issues with this
 approach.

 First of all you may stumble on the naming issue if you
 do something like `My <%= @identity.class.name %>` in your views, as
 your instance variable `@identity` is class `SubmittedIdentity`.